cgwire/kitsu/docs/faq/README.md

 Once the playlist created, via the search/filter bar, you can select which shots to add to your playlist.
 You can also choose to add the whole movie.

-You can use the same filter than on the global shot/asset page.
+You can use the same filter, or the filter builder than on the global shot/asset page.
 For example you can select all the WFA short for the animation stage.
 You have to type **animation=wfa** in the search bar.
 Valid your selection with the **Add selection** button.